Update (): This article is about the old EdgeHTML-based version of Microsoft Edge and doesn’t apply to the newer Chromium-based version.

 Now that Mozilla Firefox and Microsoft Edge have added support for WebP, the last holdout for broader adoption of WebP is Apple Safari.
 I hope we’ll see this issue in Microsoft edge resolved very quickly.
 I’m perfectly fine with WebP being unsupported in their extra secure enterprise-grade web browsing environment, although Microsoft have got to fix the source selection to not prefer an unsupported file format in that environment.

-Update (): Apple has finally added WebP support to Safari 14.
+Update (): Apple has finally added WebP support to Safari in version 14.